Omega-Mu-Gamma-Studio/SeeDS/README.md

   is a CSS gradient placeholder (`components/campus/art.js`).
 The navigation, locking, and hotspot logic are real and tested; the *visuals* are intentionally unfinished pending real illustration.
-- **Not yet started — cousin dialogue packs.** Every lesson currently runs on the neutral default narrator only. `data/dialogue/{cousinId}/` folders exist for all 10 Gamma Cousins but are empty — this is expected and non-breaking (§4), not a bug.
-Writing a cousin's full 22-lesson voice pass is the next major content phase, and per `PRD.md` §5.1, which cousin goes first hasn't been decided yet — deliberately, so it happens after the neutral-voice content is proven, not before.
+- **Fully built and verified — cousin dialogue.** All 10 Gamma Cousins have complete, fully-voiced 22-lesson dialogue packs in `data/dialogue/{cousinId}/` (220 files total, verified file-by-file — not a partial pass).
+Every lesson now has a real per-cousin voice on top of the neutral default, not just the fallback.
+(An earlier draft of this README said this hadn't started yet — that was wrong and has been corrected here;
+  if you're reading a stale copy of this file anywhere, this note is the one to trust.)
 - **Not yet started — character sprites.** `public/sprites/default/` and
   `public/sprites/cousins/{id}/` exist as empty folders (`.gitkeep` placeholders only) for all 6 required expressions